lehtiolab/ddamsproteomics/docs/usage.md

 ### Output types
 The pipeline will produce by default PSM, peptide, and protein tables.
 You may pass FASTA databases that contain mixtures of ENSEMBL, Uniprot, or other types of entries.
 Use `--genes` and `--ensg` to output a gene(name)-centric table and an ENSG-centric table.
 If you rather have less output, use `--onlypeptides` to not output a protein table.
+If you have a HiRIEF table of predicted isoelectric points for peptides, you may specify it by `--hirief /path/to/table.txt`.

 ### Quantitation